DrAdamRoe/py-server-examples/README.md

 This will serve at [http://localhost:8000/](http://localhost:8000/).

 To stop serving, simply type `Ctrl+c` in the terminal.
-The webserver will keep running if you don't explicitly kill it.
+The web server will keep running if you don't explicitly kill it.

+To run other implementations, kill the version you have open, `cd` into another directory, and run `python server.py`.

+Note that these examples are all written for python3.

 ## Server Implementations
 The goal of this repo is to demonstrate various ways to set up a web server using Python, and to use some of the lower-level approaches to demonstrate what the server is doing.